Medicare Part D Creditable Coverage Disclosure is due by March 1st. How do I determine if this is something my company needs to comply with?

 THANK YOU to HORAN for providing the content for this Question of the Week.
 HORAN serves as a trusted advisor on employee benefits, wealth management and life and disability insurance.
 To learn more about HORAN, please contact your HORAN for additional information.

 Employment recordkeeping does not rank high on the list of favorite human resources functions, but it is vitally important.
-Take the I-9 Form for example.
-Failure to complete this form on a new employee could result in a series of fines.
+What you keep can be as detrimental as what you don’t keep in some instances.
 Avoid the fines and minimize your stress level by having strategic HR, inc. assist with your recordkeeping compliance.
 Visit our Recordkeeping page to learn more about our services.